Huegoxaga/notes/algorithm/practice.md

 - Assumption:
   - For `nums1`, there will be `n` zeros appended to the right of `nums1` as input
 - Solution:
   - Use built-in sort method after replacing zeros in `nums1` with each element of `nums2`
   - Assign large number amongst two arrays to `nums1` from right to left

-    - Original
+    - Two pointers method
       ```py
       class Solution:
         def merge(self, nums1: List[int], m: int, nums2: List[int], n: int) -> None:
-          i = m - 1  # Index of last non-zero element in nums1
+          i = m - 1  # Pointer for non-zero elements in nums1
-          j = n - 1  # Index of last element in nums2
+          j = n - 1  # Pointer for elements in nums2
-          for k in range(m + n - 1, -1, -1):
+          for k in range(m + n - 1, -1, -1): # Iterate merged list backwards
             if j < 0: # All elements in nums2 have been processed
                 break # No more change is needed on nums1
             elif i < 0: # All elements in nums1 have been processed
                 nums1[k] = nums2[j] # Copy remaining elements from nums2 to nums1
                 j -= 1
-            elif nums1[i] > nums2[j]: # current element in nums1 is larger
+            elif nums1[i] > nums2[j]: # Current element in nums1 is larger
                 nums1[k] = nums1[i] # Copy the larger element in nums1 into the current last index
-                i -= 1 # track the next element in nums1 on the left
+                i -= 1 # Update pointer for nums1
-            else: # current element in nums2 is larger
+            else: # Current element in nums2 is larger
                 nums1[k] = nums2[j] # Copy the larger element in nums2 into the current last index
-                j -= 1 # track the next element in nums2 on the left
+                j -= 1 # Update pointer for nums2
       ```
-    - Simplied for-loop method
+    - Simplified two pointers method
       ```py
       class Solution:
         def merge(self, nums1: List[int], m: int, nums2: List[int], n: int) -> None: